White Storks of Geloi Reserve | Sicily, Italy

 Driving up the dirt road to the nature reserve, we spotted a row of the nesting platforms established just for the White Storks, and they were filled with the birds.
 I had to refrain myself from jumping out of the van at this point, but we continued on to the reserve.

-Inside this blog I will share with you
+Inside this blog I will share with you:

 I will also include information and images of the White Storks.

-I emailed the Geloi Reserve because after leaving this area, I had so many more questions I wanted to ask, and I heard back from Administrator Roman Mendelin.
+I emailed the Geloi Reserve because after leaving this area, I had so many more questions I wanted to ask, and I heard back from Roman Mendelin.
 In my email I asked Roman what was happening that caused this preserve to be of importance and to be established?

 He said, “You can find answers to this question and more info on our website.
 The area in Geloi has been of huge importance for a lot of wild animal species for hundreds of years.
 Especially migratory birds, which cross the Mediterranean Sea on their way South and North twice each year, used the area to rest from their tiring journey and regain strength from nutrition they could find in these wetlands.
 From around 1970 onwards, the area was used increasingly for agriculture (i. e. vegetable farming), drawing water from the wetland and using pesticides in the area for increased crop harvests.
 After years of exploitation, accompanied by global warming, consequences in the area were devastating: depleting groundwater reserves, pollution, severe droughts and in consequence wildfires, which in sum destroyed the soil and the habitat of a lot of wild animal species, including migratory birds.
 Additionally, animals are being hunted in Sicily by illegal poachers.
 Only the acquisition of land in the Geloi area made it possible to working on the problems and transforming the area sustainably back into what in once was: a place for animals to rest, breed and feed.”